fae-exe/kamoshigay/README.txt

         hidden when 0

     *capriCristal|capriCristals
-        name: CAPRICRISTALS
+        name:CAPRICRISTALS
-        desc: Fell from heaven with the KAMOSHIGACHA MACHINE. <//> You can spend those on the KAMOSHIGACHA.
-(And some other things.)
+        desc:Fell from heaven with the KAMOSHIGACHA MACHINE. <//> You can spend those on the KAMOSHIGACHA.
+(And some other things.) icon:icons[0,1]
-        icon: icons[0,1]
 	show earned
 	on tick: give 1 capriCristal
 	on start: give 120 capriCristals